Safe, Affordable, and Effective Medicines for Ukrainians (SAFEMed)

 Accomplishments include:

-- Supported the expansion and digitalization of Ukraine’s Affordable Medicines Program, which provides access to essential medicines for chronic conditions at little to no cost for patients, and aided in its transition to the National Health Services of Ukraine
+- Supported the expansion and digitalization of Ukraine’s Affordable Medicines Program, which provides access to essential prescription medicines for chronic conditions at little to no cost for patients, and aided in its transition to the National Health Services of Ukraine

 - Provided technical support to secure the MPU as a financially independent and sustainable agency, which has helped generate millions in savings on centralized procurements and distributed medical goods

-- Established a model for last-mile delivery of medicines, in partnership with the private sector, to ensure HIV and TB medicines reach every region
+- Established a model for last-mile delivery of medicines, in partnership with the private sector, to ensure that HIV and TB medicines reach every region

 Medicines Reimbursement Program: Bringing Care Closer to the Patient